Search

 Validator set

-The committee requires an honest minority (1/3 or less) of members (or the network stake) to prevent the DA bridge from accepting an unavailable data commitment.
+The committee requires an honest minority (less than 1/3) of members (or the network stake) to prevent the DA bridge from accepting an unavailable data commitment.
 Participation in the committee is permissionless, based only on stake requirements and an honest majority of validators processing the new operator’s request to join the active set.

 Upgradeability